Cramlington railway station: TransPennine Express

 In September 2021, TransPennine Express announced that they were seeking approval to have some of the services on their new five return trains weekday semi-fast Newcastle to Edinburgh return trains call at Cramlington.
-As of 24 February 2023, TransPennine Express operate a limited service of one train to Newcastle on Mondays to Saturdays, with no Sunday service and no northbound service.
+As of December 2023, TransPennine Express operate a limited service of one train to Newcastle on Mondays to Saturday mornings, with no Sunday service and no northbound service.